East Coast Railway Infrastructure Protection Projects ECRIPP

 -

-ECRIPP is a railway infrastructure protection project and will focus on the railway corridor specifically and where this is impacted by coastal erosion climate change effects.
-The scope of ECRIPP is to deliver coastal protection measures to protect the railway from further coastal erosion, coastal flooding, cliff instability and wave overtopping that is due to increase in frequency and severity as a result of climate change.
+The scope of ECRIPP is to deliver coastal protection measures to protect the railway from further coastal erosion, coastal cliff instability and wave overtopping that is due to increase in frequency and severity as a result of climate change.

 Under the National Development Plan, Iarnród Éireann is currently undertaking a range of projects, as well as essential maintenance, right across our lines.

-Environmental Protection Agency, Local Authorities and relevant Government Departments on wider coastal erosions protection projects along the east coast.
+Iarnród Éireann will engage and collaborate with key stakeholders such as the Office of Public Works, Environmental Protection Agency, Local Authorities and relevant Government Departments on wider coastal erosions protection projects along the east coast.

 -